patchstack/academy/src/content/docs/wordpress/Vulnerabilities/cross-site-scripting.md

 Currently, this particular XSS type is very popular in the WordPress security space.
 This is because there are a lot of features or cases that could result in this type of XSS.
 In this section, we will cover possible cases for this XSS type.

-The attack vector of this particular issue lies where the Contributor+ role user creates a drafted post that could contain an XSS payload and it can be triggered on other users such as Administrators user when the user tries to preview the post created by the Contributor+ role user.
+The attack vector of this particular issue lies where the Contributor+ role user creates a drafted post that could contain an XSS payload and it can be triggered on other users such as the Administrator user when the user tries to preview the post created by the Contributor+ role user.

 ### Shortcode XSS